 I have seen them four times, most out while hiking, but I have been very lucky and seen one collard and up close.
 My favorite sighting was one with parents who moved 2 miles down the road from me.
 My mom has a bird bath and one night they called me up to say they saw a mountain lion take a drink from the bird bath and I said no they don’t do that in full view people, this happens for 2 nights.
 On the third night I go back and sure enough there the cat was!
 It was remarkable but sad as the drought at the time was so bad that he had to go to a house in daylight to drink.
 He wanted nothing to do with us, he just wanted water.

-Finally what are your thoughts mountain lions outside of California
+Finally, what are your thoughts on mountain lions outside of California?

 I see signs of hope that other places are recognizing the importance and benefits of predators like mountain lions and wolves but there is still a long way to go, but I am seeing signs of hope.
 Wildlife is also making tentative first steps (like the cat that is profiled in Heart of A Lion) my hope is that other places come to the realization that it is possible to live among predators, we can achieve balance and they need to be an integral part of the landscape for Eco-system health.